-From these pages you can learn more about the chronic conditions in Oklahoma and gain access to the public health programs which deal with the three focus areas; education, screening and self-management.
+From these pages you can learn more about the chronic conditions in Oklahoma and gain access to the public health programs which deal with the focus areas; education, screening, self-management and communication.

-CURRENT PROJECTS can be found on each core chronic disease page, by clicking on the tabs on the upper left corner of the page.
+CURRENT PROJECTS can be found on each disease specific page, by clicking on the tabs on the upper left corner of the page.

 For more information, please contact the Chronic Disease Service at